qiyanjun/2020f-UVA-CS-MachineLearningDeep/Assignments.md

-### About Final Project (20%)
+### About Final Project (30%)
 + Each team includes up to four students
 + To understand, reproduce and present one cutting-edge machine learning paper

 + Each team is required to submit three documents for their project
   - 5 Points: A powerpoint file (Due in Collab on Oct 20th) summarizing the paper via a template
-  - 3 Points: The updated powerpoint file (Due in Collab on Nov 30th) summarizing the paper via a template and describing the results you reproduce
+  - 5 Points: The updated powerpoint file (Due in Collab on Nov 30th) summarizing the paper via a template and describing the results you reproduce
-  - 7 Points: A iPython Jupyter notebook (Due in Collab on Dec 7th) to present the code, data visualization, and to obtain the results and analysis through step by step code cell run.
+  - 5 Points: A iPython Jupyter notebook (Due in Collab on Dec 7th) to present the code, data visualization, and to obtain the results and analysis through step by step code cell run.
 Your team will go through and show the notebook at the final project presentation meeting to the instructors.
   - 5 Points: A formal presentation to the instructors (in the last week of the semester), presenting your slides and your iPython notebook.
+  - 10 Points: A formal report to the instructors (in the last week of the semester), describing your projects: motivation, method, results and insights.

 + For the iPython Jupyter notebook your team needs to make:
   - A Jupyter iPython template is shared to help you structure the project code.